Day 209

 Introduction

 My father, like many Jews, never lived in Israel.
 The Jewish people are scattered all over the world.
 In 1948 the state of Israel was re-established.
-Around 9.5 million people live in Israel today, of whom approximately 7 million are Jews.
+Around 9.5 million people live in Israel today, of whom nearly 7 million are Jews.
 There are many other Jews still scattered around the world today.

 I like how Eugene Peterson translates the New Testament passage for today using the term ‘insiders’ for the Jewish people and ‘outsiders’ for the non-Jewish people.